Becoming a private entrepreneur

-If you plan to conduct business activities for a minor or on your child's behalf, you will need a permission from the Local Register Office.
+If you plan to conduct business activities for a minor or on your child's behalf, you will need a permission from the Digital and Population Data Services Agency.

 If you want to file the start-up notification electronically, you must be at least 18 years of age.
 In addition, you will need a Finnish personal identity number and online banking identification, a mobile certificate or an identity card with a microchip.